Deterministic Performance Guarantees for Bidirectional BFS on Real-World Networks: Performance Guarantees for Expanding Search Spaces

-Note that together with \cref{lemma_balanced_good}, this allows us to consider arbitrary alternation strategies that are convenient for our proofs.
+Note that this lemma uses $s$ and $t$ symmetrically and also applies to expanding sequences from $t$.
+Together with \cref{lemma_balanced_good}, this allows us to consider arbitrary alternation strategies that are convenient for our proofs.
 Next, we show that the total cost of a $b$-expanding sequence of exploration steps is constant in the cost of the last step, which often simplifies calculations.